 It’s all about you.
 We want to help you make the right legal decisions.

 We strive to help you make confident law decisions.
 Finding trusted and reliable legal advice should be easy.
 This doesn't influence our content.
 Our opinions are our own.

-If an individual has knowledge of drugs discovered in a certain location, they may be convicted of constructive possession if the prosecutor can show that they also had dominion and control over the drugs.
-However, because the drugs are not found directly on the person, constuctive possession is much harder to prove than actual possession.
-While the elements of constructive possession vary slightly by jurisdiction, the prosecutor must generally prove a knowledge element, as well as a dominion and control element.
+Did you know you can be charged with possessing drugs that are not actually in your possession?
+If an individual has knowledge of drugs discovered in a certain location, they may be convicted of constructive possession of a controlled substance if the prosecutor can show that they also had dominion and control over the drugs.

 Proving the Elements of Constructive Possession